Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system/points-system-core.md

 ### Moderator and/or Broadcaster Only Commands

 Create a `Command` called `!pointsccsetname` that is tied to the `Action` `points-cc-setname` and set to `Start`.
->For example using `!pointsccsetname UNICEF` will set your Community Challenge Description to UNICEF.
+>For example using `!pointsccsetname This month's Community Challenge will benefit UNICEF!` will set your Community Challenge Description to `This month's Community Challenge will benefit UNICEF!`

 ![points-system-cc-set-name.png](/extensions/points-system/images/points-system-cc-set-name.png)